dkazanc/ToMoBAR/docs/source/howto/installation.rst

    $ conda install -c httomo tomobar

-or install with the main dependencies into a new environment:
+or install with the dependencies into a new environment:

 .. code-block:: console